AndreaJens/DigimonRumbleArenaTrainingTools/README.md

 * When the game is set to full screen, the training options won't be scaled, causing visual artifacts;
 * After a Digievolution, the state variables used to show the current move don't work for the evolved Digimon;
 * If the scalable version is used, when the menu is shown, the game could stutter slightly, depending on your PC specs (not yet selectable).
+* The combo counter/damage display doesn't work if the lifebars are set to infinite (no damage = no combo);

 # Acknowledgements
 * Bizhawk's Memory Watch and Memory Search utilities + all its Lua tools, which made this possible;